pegasus-isi/pegasus/doc/sphinx/manpages/pegasus-db-admin.rst

 **create DATABASE_URL**
    Creates Pegasus databases from new or empty databases, or updates current database to the latest version.
-If a database already exists, it will create a backup (SQLite only) of the current database in the database folder as a 3-digit integer (e.g., workflow.db.000).
+If a database already exists, it will create a backup of the current database in the database folder.
    Pegasus databases can be created by 1) passing a database URL, 2) from the properties file, and 3) from the submit directory.
 Note that if the properties file or the submit directory is used, a database type (JDBCRC, MASTER, or WORKFLOW) should be provided.